SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 });
 ```

-Then modify the `Chatbot.cs` to introduce a dependency on the tool:
+Then modify the `Chatbot.cs` to introduce a dependency on the tool, modify the constructor like this:
 ```cs
 public class Chatbot(
     IChatClient chatClient,